Anonymous747/state_managements_exploration/README.md

 # State Management Exploration App

-This is the example for anyone that want to create Flutter mobile application using Provider, Riverpod, MobX, Redux or Bloc.
+This is the example for anyone who wants to create Flutter mobile application using Provider, Riverpod, MobX, Redux or Bloc.

 # Scheme